Indexing#

 • The indexing arrays can be any (broadcastable) shape.

-• The selected values are deep copied into an array with the same shape as the indexing arrays.
+• The selected values are copied into an array with the broadcast shape of the indexing arrays.

 +---+---+---+---+---+